Rural VA Communities Plan Environmental Resiliency Projects With EPA Funding

 Appalachian Voices

-The meeting was organized by nonprofit organizations Appalachian Voices’ and New Economy Network, and in collaboration with Virginia based organization New Ec that has advocated for environmental protection and healthy communities throughout the region for more than two decades.
+The meeting was organized by the nonprofit organization Appalachian Voices, which has advocated for environmental protection and healthy communities throughout the region for more than two decades.

-“Turnout was great and every session had an incredible amount of engagement and conversations,” Kelly said.
-“One of the things this grant process has allowed is so much more community transparency and conversation between community residents and community leaders.
+“Turnout was great and every session had an incredible amount of engagement and conversations,” said Appalachian Voices New Economy Program Manager Emma Kelly.
+“One of the things this grant process allowed is so much more community transparency and conversation between community residents and community leaders.
 It helps build that trust.”

-It also allows Appalachian Voices to work with a larger pool of funding.
-Where the organization regularly has to piece together multiple grants to fund a single project for a community, this level of funding allows the organization to think bigger and work faster.
-And that improved speed and scale can already be felt in the communities with which Appalachian Voices works.
+The grant had allowed Appalachian Voices to work with a larger pool of funding.
+Where the organization regularly has to piece together multiple grants to fund a single project for a community, this level of funding allowed the organization to think bigger and work faster.
+And that improved speed and scale was being felt in the communities with which Appalachian Voices works.

 Other communities are still in the planning process.
 Beyond a need to acquire shade trees, the five communities are addressing other issues. including rising energy costs, a lack of recreational opportunities, a need for job creation, and plans for dilapidated and abandoned buildings.

-To that end, Pound is using its grant funding from Appalachian Voices to retain a structural engineer to address an abandoned building.
-Another is using its funding for building demolition, and in Dungannon they’re using the funding for land acquisition.
+Prior to the termination of the grant by the current administration, Pound was able to use part of its funding from Appalachian Voices to retain a structural engineer to address an abandoned building.
+Another community was negotiating the use of its funding for building demolition, and in Dungannon, they had begun to explore the possibility of a land purchase.
 To move the projects along after the planning stages, Appalachian Voices will piece together funding the way it always has — bit by bit from multiple sources.

-But without up-front grant funding for this planning phase, the communities’ prioritized projects would go “unaddressed for a lot longer,” Kelly said.
+If it weren’t for the months of grant funding for the planning phase, the communities’ prioritized projects would go “unaddressed for a lot longer,” Kelly said.

 While Appalachian Voices has invested in communities long-term, rather than provide one-off support for individual projects, its overall goal when working with municipalities is to support and shore up their capacity.